Isentropy/brevity/README.md

 ## A language-in-a-language!?
 Why?
- - **All-in-One General Purpose Contract** Users can deploy their own Brevity Interpreter contract that is Owned by them.
-The contract can run arbitrary workflows without needing to deploy more code or move owned tokens.
+ - **All-in-One General Purpose Contract** Users can deploy a privately controlled Brevity Interpreter  contract, which can run arbitrary workflows without deploying more code or moving tokens.
 Deployment using [Clone pattern](contracts/CloneFactory.sol) is supported, and costs less than 100000 gas.
  - **Guardrails**: Brevity supports a [hook to EVM CALLs](contracts/BrevityInterpreter.sol#L219C21-L219C32) that can be used to apply restrictons on which external methods are called.
  - **Metering**: The [hook to EVM CALLs](contracts/BrevityInterpreter.sol#L219C21-L219C32) allows for metering of asset transfers.
  - **MetaTransactions**: Brevity calls can be submitted as EIP712 metaTxs, enabling Brevity Interpreters to be controlled by wallets that hold no tokens.
 This functionality is built into [Brevity CLI](tslib/cli.ts)